Liverpool's Premier League title triumph in 2019/20 was the culmination of five years of outstanding work from Jurgen Klopp.

-While the German's famed use of "gegenpressen" (counter-pressing) has featured prominently throughout his spell in charge, Liverpool’s style of play has evolved smoothly season by season.
+While the German's famed use of "gegenpressen" (counter-pressing) has featured prominently throughout his time in charge, Liverpool’s style of play evolved smoothly season by season.

-The Reds' management team have correctly identified and recruited the type of players they needed to make progress, and the quality of their football has consistently improved.
+The Reds' management team correctly identified and recruited the type of players they needed to make progress, and the quality of their football consistently improved.

-Klopp’s side have not always been brilliant at producing lightning-fast breakaways.
+Klopp’s side were not always brilliant at producing lightning-fast breakaways.

-Coutinho’s departure to Barcelona midway through 2017/18 paved the way for the Mane-Firmino-Salah triumvirate to flourish, and they have tormented Premier League rivals ever since.
+Coutinho’s departure to Barcelona midway through 2017/18 paved the way for the Mane-Firmino-Salah triumvirate to flourish, and they went on to torment Premier League rivals.

-One reason counter-attacking was not initially a top priority is that it took Klopp time to build a defence capable of withstanding pressure.
+Counter-attacking was not initially a top priority because Klopp took time to build a defence capable of withstanding pressure.

 Liverpool conceded 92 goals across his first two seasons.
 This kept them out of title contention, so Klopp focused on defending from the front.